ipc2023-learning/ipc2023-learning.github.io/index.md

-# International Planning Competition 2023 Learning Track
+# International Planning Competition 2023 Learning Tracks

-This is the website for the learning track of the [IPC 2023](https://ipc2023.github.io).
+This is the website for the learning tracks of the [IPC 2023](https://ipc2023.github.io).

 ## Setup

-The learning track will use a similar setup as in 2008, 2011 and 2014.
+The learning tracks will use a similar setup as in 2008, 2011 and 2014.
 The main difference will be that participants don't have access to the selected PDDL domains and they don't learn the domain knowledge themselves.
 Instead, they submit a fully automated learning system.
 Then the organizers learn the domain